I was afraid.

 It comes from an indomitable will.”

-Within Gandhi’s description of strength, was some fear also, and within that fear, there was indignity.
-A hospital-acquired superbug wasn’t meant to be mine.
-I wasn’t an elderly person, I certainly didn’t live in unclean housing and I hardly ever used antibiotics.
+Within Gandhi’s description of strength, however, was fear also, and within that fear, there was the indignity.
+That superbug wasn’t meant for me.
+I wasn’t an elderly person, I didn’t live in unclean housing and I hardly ever used antibiotics.

-Perhaps pessimism, unhappiness and disaster would have fitted in that same paragraph.
-Only, I unequivocally and unconditionally refused to be ill.
-Clostridium Difficile indeed wasn’t mine to get, or to give in to, so I fought my way back.
-I am not now, never have been and will never be one to give up without at least trying five different ways to solve a riddle.
+I fought my way back.
+I am not now, have never been and will never be one to give up without at least trying five different ways to solve the riddle that is life.

 I wasn’t ready to go.
 I had lived enough for two lives, but I wanted a third.